 I joined the MLML Vertebrate Ecology Lab in the fall of 2018.
 My thesis research is part of a collaborative NSF-funded elephant seal translocation study.
 Within the context of this larger work, my project examines the physiological effects of scientific handling on northern elephant seals.
 By measuring simultaneous endocrine, cardiovascular, and blood chemistry stress indicators throughout the translocation procedure, I hope to clarify the complex physiological changes induced by research handling.
 Since physiological stress artifacts likely influence the parameters that researchers are measuring, both science and animal welfare benefit from disentangling the effects of scientific handling on marine mammals.

-In addition to my research, I am passionate about science communication and currently work as the Social Media Coordinator for Moss Landing Marine Labs, which is pretty much the best student job of all time as I get paid to post on Instagram.
+In addition to my research, I am passionate about science communication and currently work as the Social Media Coordinator for Moss Landing Marine Labs.
 I also volunteer my time as Editor for The Drop-In, MLML's student-run blog and manage our Vertebrate Ecology Lab social media pages (check us out on Twitter and Facebook).